bshk003/arxivarius/README.md

         Click the "Load unpacked" button that appears.

-        Navigate to the directory where the repository was cloned or unzipped and select the main project folder.
+        Navigate to the directory where the repository was cloned or unzipped and select the main project folder, that being `arxivarius/chromium/src`.

-2. From a *.crx* file
+- From a *.crx* file

     A packed *.crx* file is available in the `release/` directory in the repo.

-    1. Upon downloading, navigate to `chrome://extensions/`.
+    1. Upon downloading, open `chrome://extensions/`.

     2. Enable Developer Mode: